LucasBorboleta/Baltek/docs/Design.md

+# Design of Baltek

-# Introduction
+## Introduction

 This document aims at collecting implementation principles and choices, as well as thoughts for not yet implemented features.
-Therefore the audience of this document is the interested developers in contributing to *Baltek* , but not the end-users of *Baltek*.
+Therefore the audience of this document is the interested developers in contributing to _Baltek_ , but not the end-users of _Baltek_.

-# Implementation
+## Implementation

-## CSS
+### CSS

-*w3.css* is used mainly for formatting texts, but not for buttons and selectors.
+_w3.css_ is used mainly for formatting texts, but not for buttons and selectors.

-*normalize.css* is not directly used, but  *w3.css* uses  some extract of *normalize.css*.
+_normalize.css_ is not directly used, but _w3.css_ uses some extract of _normalize.css_.

-## JS
+### JS

-*JavaScript.isSexy* (http://javascriptissexy.com/)  is a blog on modern JavaScript and modern web application development.
-A chunk of code is used for implemented OOP inheritance in the *Baltek* classes.*Richard*,  the author of the blog, also quotes *Douglas Crockford*.
+_JavaScript.isSexy_ [](http://javascriptissexy.com/) is a blog on modern JavaScript and modern web application development.
+A chunk of code is used for implemented OOP inheritance in the _Baltek_ classes._Richard_, the author of the blog, also quotes _Douglas Crockford_.

-# General design
+## General design

-*Baltek* aims at decoupling its modules  in order to implement, as easy as possible,  the following features or changes:
+_Baltek_ aims at decoupling its modules in order to implement, as easy as possible, the following features or changes:

 - The user plays against another player seating in front of the same desktop computer.
 - The user plays against an Artificial Intelligence (AI).
 - The user plays against a remote player.
-- *Baltek*  adapts  the visual aspect to either desktop or smart phone.
+- _Baltek_ adapts the visual aspect to either desktop or smart phone.
 - The developer decides to use another User Interface (UI) framework.

 Let us get inspiration from the **Model View Presenter (MVP)**

-> ```
+> ```ascii
 >            +-----------+
 >            |   View    |
 >            +--+----+---+